shimspedy/sengov/content/states/new-york/jake-blumencranz/_index.md

 email : https://nyassembly.gov/mem/Jake-Blumencranz/
 twitter:
 ---

-Jake Blumencranz is an American politician from New York representing the 15th district of the New York State Assembly as a Conservative Republican.
-He was elected to the New York State Assembly on November 8, 2022.
+Jake Blumencranz was elected to the New York State Assembly on November 8, 2022.
 The 15th Assembly District includes portions of the towns of Hempstead, North Hempstead, and Oyster Bay.

+Prior to being elected to the Assembly, Jake worked in the private sector as a business executive.
+He believes this experience will give him an advantage when connecting and advocating for his constituents.

+Jake is committed to working with all legislators to create a more affordable and safe New York.
+His plans include tax breaks for homeowners, cutting income taxes for middle-class families, and eliminating waste within the state budget.

+He previously worked for the Nassau County District Court and understands the intricacies of the criminal justice system.
+This knowledge will be invaluable when making the important decisions pertaining to keeping our communities safe.

+In addition to fiscal responsibility and safety, Jake pledges to promote academic opportunities for all students, such as BOCES programs and trade schools, alongside a traditional academic pathway.

-Blumencranz is a resident of Oyster Bay and earned a Bachelor of Arts in Public Policy and Religious Studies from Rice University and a Master of Science in Regional Urban Planning and Economic Development from The London School of Economics.
-Prior to his election to the State Assembly, Blumencranz worked as a Business executive.
+Jake earned his Master of Science in Regional Urban Planning and Economic Development at The London School of Economics and holds a dual Bachelor of Arts degree in Public Policy and Religious Studies from Rice University.
+He is currently a resident of Oyster Bay.

-At 26 years old, Blumencranz won the Republican and Conservative nominations for the 15th district, defeating Democratic challenger Amanda Field with 57.8% of the vote to her 42.2% of the vote.
-Blumencranz emphasized that he was a Millennial, and would give a voice to the younger generation of Republicans on Long Island, and that he's "Going to put Long Island first, in the way he legislates."

-Blumencranz is known for his bi-partisanship, supporting a bill which would offer $2,000 in student loan forgiveness to people who offer mental health support to the incarcerated in an effort of prison reform.
-Blumencranz also co-sponsored a bill with Democrat Taylor Darling which would provide EpiPen to all first responders, and not just EMTs so that the tool is available in as many places as possible.
-Blumencranz joined a rally against the Metropolitan Transportation Authority after they hiked taxes by $800,000,000 for his constituents, and in return cut service to many of the communities.